NToepke/Group-4-Fork/Sprint Two Documents/Design Documentation.md

 There are occasional dead links in the documentation that we plan to revive.
 (Unified Data Model) https://oss-augur.readthedocs.io/en/main/schema/data-model.html

+**Installation Instructions**
+These where found to be lackign by both our team and others to get a working instance of Augur, our goal will be to figure out how to make the process more clear
 ## Documentation Segments to Add

 ## Formatring Example